matsumotosan/matsumotosan/README.md

 ### Hi there 👋

 I am a PhD student in Computer Science and Engineering at the University of South Florida.
 I work at the [Trustworthy Knowledge-Driven Artificial Intelligence (TKAI) Lab](https://tkai-lab.github.io/) focusing on neurosymbolic AI, predictive coding, and physics-informed neural networks.
-I am also a recipient of the 2024 Quad Fellowship by IIE.
+I am also a recipient of the 2024 [Quad Fellowship](https://www.quadfellowship.org/).

 More broadly, I am interested in using machine learning as a tool to elucidate the mechanisms that drive biological and artificial intelligence.
 For this, I believe modern paradigms such as self-supervised learning, multi-modal learning, and continual learning could offer invaluable insight into the mechanisms of learning.